que-es-y-como-empezar-con-react

 What is and how to start with React

-React is an open-source JavaScript library that allows building user interfaces based on components.
+React is an open-source JavaScript library that allows you to build user interfaces based on components.

 It was developed by Facebook (now Meta) in 2013 with the goal of simplifying the development of modern, dynamic, and scalable web applications.